binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    Your custom rules can be codified and thus source controlled.
 AWS calls this Compliance as Code.
 I discussed AWS CloudTrail briefly in item 1 of the [CSP Evaluation](#cloud-countermeasures-csp-evaluation) countermeasures subsection.
 AWS Config is integrated with CloudTrail which captures all API calls from AWS Config console or API, SDKs, CLI tools, and other AWS services.
 The information collected by CloudTrail provides insight on what request was made, from which IP address, by who, and when
 * **Machine Instance Access To Open**: Consider removing the additional attack surface of being able to access your machine instances from any source IP address

+There are also a collection of IAM specific items that you should review in the Identity and Access Management subsection of the [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)

 #### Machine Instance Single User Root

 As part of the VPS and container builds, there should be [specific users created](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html) for specific jobs, every user within your organisation that needs VPS access should have their own user account on every VPS, including [SSH access](#cloud-countermeasures-storage-of-secrets-private-key-abuse-ssh) if this is required (ideally this should be automated).
 With Docker, I discussed how this is done in the [Dockerfile](#vps-countermeasures-docker-the-dDefault-user-is-root).